 Alabama rot is a relatively new disease to the UK, having been first reported here in 2012.
 There have only been a few hundred confirmed or suspected cases since then.

-But at the beginning of 2020, there were a small number of dogs diagnosed in the UK.
+But in early 2021, there were a small number of dogs diagnosed in the UK.

 Is my dog at risk?

-With only 12 confirmed cases as of February 2020, the risk of your dog getting Alabama rot is small.
+With only 26 confirmed cases in 2021 as of July, the risk of your dog getting Alabama rot is small.

-However, because the cause of the disease remains unknown, every dog is potentially at risk.
+However, because the cause of the disease remains unknown, no vaccination against it exists and every dog is potentially at risk.

-There does appear to be some factors that could increase the risk to your dog.
-Cases of Alabama rot are most common in Dorset, the New Forest, Wiltshire, Sussex and Surrey.
-There’s also a suggestion that a degree of seasonality applies to the disease, usually occurring in the winter and spring.
+There do appear to be some factors that could increase the risk to your dog.
+Cases of Alabama rot have been common in Lancashire, Dorset, the New Forest, Wiltshire, Sussex and Surrey at various times, and it is advisable to check your area.
+There’s also a suggestion that a degree of seasonality applies to the disease, which usually occurs in the winter and spring.

 What are the symptoms of Alabama Rot?